S H hand1 hand2 handcombind R E

 She/Her/Hers

-Prior to joining the Wolfson Institute of Population Health, Dr Paparini has worked as a social scientist at the Nuffield Department of Primary Care Health Sciences at the University of Oxford, at the Geneva Graduate Institute of International and Development Studies, and at the London School of Hygiene and Tropical Medicine.
-She also worked in the NHS carrying out social research on HIV in East London hospitals and in the HIV voluntary sector.
-She teaches postgraduate courses and supervises doctoral students in qualitative methods and global health across these institutions.
+Sara is Senior Lecturer in Public Health and Equity at Wolfson Institute of Population health and the social science lead for the SHARE collaborative.
+Prior to joining QMUL, Sara worked as a social scientist at the Nuffield Department of Primary Care Health Sciences at the University of Oxford, at the Geneva Graduate Institute of International and Development Studies, and at the London School of Hygiene and Tropical Medicine.
+She has also worked in the NHS carrying out social research on HIV in East London hospitals and in the HIV voluntary sector.
+Sara has lived in East London for 25 years.

 Ms Angelina Namiba